Please Don’t Leave Me! The Fear Of Abandonment

-Fast forward 15 years when I decided that I wanted a divorce and jump into a different relationship.
+Fast forward 15 years when I decided that I wanted a divorce and jump into a different relationship with someone of the same sex.
 A relationship that wasn’t so safe.
 I’d also been chipping away at my soul for years, losing parts of “me” all along the way.
 Leaked my power out all over the place.
-Yes, I had quite a bit of emotionally baggage I’d never dealt with.
+I had quite a bit of emotionally baggage I’d never dealt with.

 It was in that relationship that the fear of abandonment and I became well acquainted.

-See, codependency and the fear of abandonment go hand in hand.
-While not everyone struggling with codependency has a fear of abandonment, it is likely that those who have a fear of abandonment are hand in hand with codependency on some level.
+See, codependency (or Anxious-Preoccupied Attachment Style) and the fear of abandonment go hand in hand.
+While not everyone struggling with codependency has a fear of abandonment, it is likely that those who have a fear of abandonment are struggling with codependency on some level.

 If you fear being abandoned, you are probably doing a more than wonderful job caretaking and people-pleasing those around you in an attempt to keep them happy – so they won’t leave you.